mr-195/Custom-Mail-Client-and-Server/README.md

 - 21CS10087 Utsav Dhanuka
 - 21CS10088 Manaswi Raj

-This assignment is Based on SMTP Protocol
+This assignment is Based on SMTP Protocol and POP3 protocols